Current Assets Definition:

 A current asset is an asset that a company holds and can be easily sold or consumed and further lead to the conversion of liquid cash.
 For a company, a current asset is an important factor as it gives them a space to use the money on a day-to-day basis and clear the current business expenses.
-In other words, assets that are expected to last only for a year or less is considered as current assets.
+In other words, the meaning of current assets can be explained as an asset that is expected to last only for a year or less is considered as current assets.

 Apart from cash, liquid equivalent, cash investment are obvious elements of current assets.
 Other various elements added on the list of current assets are as follows:

 - When a company is expected to receive a due payment from a client for goods and services received within a year or less than a year is considered as a current asset.

 - If a company made a sale and the credit duration is more than a year, in this case, the portion of an amount received as an advanced does not come under current asset.

 - Inventory items such as raw materials, components, a finished product are included under current asset.
 But these items need consideration as it might sometime block the flowing capital.